mobile-devices/ruby-agents-sdk/web_shell/local_cloud_config/guides/README.md

 ### Using the API ###

-The SDK provides you with an API with methods to help you sending messages to devices, writing logs, accessing configuration options, ...
-Check the related guide {file:guide/sdk_api.md here}.
+The SDK provides you with an API with methods to help you sending messages to devices, writing logs, accessing configuration options, as describe previously.
 ### Unit testing ###

 The SDK integrates the [Rspec](http://rubydoc.info/gems/rspec-core/file/README.md) testing framework.
-The web interface has a tab named ["Unit tests"](http://0.0.0.0:5000/unit_tests) where you can easily run your Rspec tests, see the results live, and save them for future reference.
+The web interface has a tab named ["Unit tests"](http://0.0.0.0:5000/tests) where you can easily run your Rspec tests, see the results live, and save them for future reference.

 You can find more information on how to test your agents {file:guide/tests.md in this guide}.